nick-smith8/BuffBusTracker/README.md

   * Clean-up code
   * Add persistent logging for public site(docker volumes)
   * Add a way to notify by email when the server fails (bash script + docker logging?)
+  * Rewrite stop names based on the direction the bus is going